rodrigo-glez/linear-regression-boston/README.md

 ### 6. Model Evaluation
 - Plotted Actual vs. Predicted values for visual comparison
 - Included a diagonal reference line to assess accuracy

+## Disclaimer

+This project was created as part of my personal learning journey.
+It’s a practice project, built from scratch on my own initiative.
+The goal is to experiment, try out ideas, and improve my skills.

+Because of that, it may not have a clear practical use case, and some parts might be rough around the edges or not follow best practices yet.
+I’m sharing it here openly as a way to document my progress and keep learning.